Who's Behind Listverse?

 5The Murder of Nova Welsh

 In 1981, 24-year-old Nova Welsh was found dead, stuffed inside a cupboard, in her home in Birmingham, England.
 She had been strangled and went undiscovered for three weeks.
-Almost 36 years later, her former partner Osmond Bell was finally charged with her murder thanks to an old piece of gum which yielded a DNA sample that placed him at the scene of the crime.
+Almost 36 years later, her former partner Osmond Bell was finally charged with her murder thanks to an old piece of gum that yielded a DNA sample that placed him at the scene of the crime.

 The gum was initially used to secure the lock on the cupboard where Welsh’s body was found.
 Bell argued that he performed the impromptu repair job before his former partner’s death.
 However, the same DNA was found on an envelope containing an anonymous letter blaming another man for Welsh’s murder, trying to deflect suspicion away from Bell.